The harsh reality is that you are extremely unlikely to succeed in your fight against drug and alcohol addiction without going to rehab.

 Common symptoms of delirium tremens include the following:

-If you are planning to detox from alcohol, it is highly recommended that you do so with medical approval and supervision.
+If your treatment plan calls for an alcohol detox, it is highly recommended that you do so with medical approval and supervision.

-As the most widely used addictive substance in the UK, alcohol addiction can cause many physical and psychological health issues if left untreated.
+As the most widely used addictive substance in the UK, alcohol abuse can cause many physical and psychological health issues if left untreated.

 The brain and body become used to functioning with large amounts of alcohol in the system and begin working harder to compensate for the depressant effects.